friendica/docker/README-MAINTENANCE.md

 Creates a directory and the necessary files for each combination of version (2018.05-rc, 3.6, ...) and variant (apache, fpm, fpm-alpine):

 - Creating the right `Dockerfile` (from one of the two *.template files)
-- Copy each shell and *.exclude file in `.docker-files/`
+- Copy each config file in `.config/`
 - Recreating the version/variant environment in `.travis.yml`

 If you want to update the Docker-images to a newer version, just change the list in `update.sh` at